 It is.
 I need more mutated stoner/doom, I think.

-― I cut this hair, I wash this hair, I mess this hair up (GOTT PUNCH II HAWKWINDZ), Thursday, 23 February 2017 06:33 (ten months ago) Permalink
+― I cut this hair, I wash this hair, I mess this hair up (GOTT PUNCH II HAWKWINDZ), Thursday, 23 February 2017 06:33 (one year ago) Permalink

 Friday was a pretty big day for releases:

 Spidergawd - IV: Norwegian hard rock/heavy psych with connections to Motorpsycho.
 The vinyl (w/ CD) package is pricey, so I just bought the FLAC from 7digital.John Hoyles - Night Flight: Former guitarist for Witchcraft and Troubled Horse, currently in Spiders, this one is a bit different, more like British post-pub power pop circa 1976-78, including a Larry Wallis (Pink Fairies) cover from when he was house producer at Stiff records.King Gizzard & The Lizard Wizard - Flying Microtonal Banana: Aussie garage psych freakster bros supposedly have four more albums coming this year.
 Bring 'em!Eat Lights Become Lights - Nature Reserve: New electro kosmische from UK group, check out if you like Moon Duo.Sundays & Cybele - Chaos & Systems: Japanese psych prog and space rock.All Them Witches - Sleeping Through The War: Quickly evolving from their jammy heavy blues psych roots into unknown territory.Shadow Band - Wilderness Of Love: Debut album of folky psych noir.My Sleeping Karma - Mela Ananda - Live: Nice live set from Austrian heavy psych explorersKingnomad - Mapping The Inner Void: Swedish stoner/psych/doom.